Earth Notes: Vent-Axia Lo-Carbon Tempra single-room MHRV: ReviewUpdated 2019-04-22 12:01 GMT

-See the more general item on MHRV (Mechanical Heat-Recovery Ventilation) AKA "MVHR" and SRHRV (Single Room Heat Recovery) amongst other variants!
+See the article on MHRV (Mechanical Heat-Recovery Ventilation) more broadly.
+AKA "MVHR" and SRHRV (Single Room Heat Recovery) amongst other names!

 As of 2012/10/07 I was looking at the HR200WK for kitchens, though at 25W--140W and ~£500 it was considerably more heavy-weight than the HR25.
 HR25 noise levels db(A) are 16.8/49.2 vs 19--46 for the HR500WK.
 The heat recovery is also lower for the HR500K (~75%--65% vs 80%), but the flow is much more nearly balanced at trickle 60m^3/h (17l/s) extract and 50(13) intake for trickle up to 220e and 220i in boost, and compares to the HR25 20e/8i trickle and 55e/36i boost, ie 3--4x.
 The HR500WK specifies a minimum 600mm separation from a gas flue.